Prakhargarg-2010196/prakhar-leetcode-notes-website/docs/problem-128/Notes.md

                 if (nums[i - 1] + 1 == nums[i]) {
                     length++;
                 } else
-                    length = 1;// To set the length to 1 if the nums are not consecutive maxLength = max(length, maxLength);// To calculate the max each time }
+                    length = 1;// To set the length to 1 if the nums are not consecutive to reset the length while calculating new maxLength = max(length, maxLength);// To calculate the max each time }
         }